erikandersson96/portfolio-project-four/README.md

 `Login and Logout` - looks almost the same in there design and is almost standard looking with `allauth` with a matching header.

-`Buttons` - All buttons for the website is green to match each other except the delete button which is red.
+`Buttons` - All buttons for the website is green to match eachother except the delete button which is red.

 `Summernote` - I used this to add the `"text tools"` to edit the information inside both the `ingredients and instructions` text boxes for add and edit a recipe.